The Theory of Money, Part 19

 Image credit: Roberto Machado Noa

-• Our fictitious society’s 5 banks are simplified banks with only one source of revenue: the interest they earn from lending out the money they created through fractional reserve banking
+• Avaria’s 5 banks are simplified banks with only one source of revenue: the interest they earn from lending out the money they created through fractional reserve banking

 • These banks have fixed costs (building maintenance, wages, etc.), which need to be paid for with the interest income they are getting

-• If a bunch of borrowers default at the same time, their revenue may drop below their costs, which would mean they are stuck trying to pay their costs either with even more newly created money or by paying directly with specie they have in the vault, both of which result in the same problem–even lower reserve ratios/even more severely depleted stores of specie
+• If a bunch of borrowers default at the same time, a bank’s revenue may drop below its costs, which would mean it is stuck trying to pay its costs either with even more newly created money or by paying directly with specie it has in the vault, both of which result in the same problem–even lower reserve ratios, which always translates into even more severely depleted stores of specie

 • Depleted reserves trigger bank runs when word gets out and people get scared

 First, they organize an emergency meeting.
-The leaders of all 5 banks are there, although the leader of Indie Bank is in the corner playing a melancholy song on a lute.
+The leaders of all 5 banks are there, although the leader of Independent Bank is in the corner playing a morose song on a lute.

-They other four leaders initially talk about allowing Indie Bank to declare bankruptcy and then spinning this to the public to convince them that Indie Bank was the only imprudent bank and that all the rest of them are very safe.
-Their hope is that a strong and widespread PR campaign will prevent generalized distrust in the banking system after Indie Bank goes bankrupt.
+The other four leaders initially talk about allowing Independent Bank to declare bankruptcy and then spinning this to the public to convince them that Independent Bank was the only imprudent bank and that all the rest of them are very safe.
+Their hope would be that a strong and widespread PR campaign will prevent generalized distrust in the banking system (and the ensuing lines at their doors requesting specie) after Independent Bank goes bankrupt.
 They would then have to prove how safe they are by being a little more conservative (at least for a while) with their reserve ratios and loan risk.

 But after discussing this idea for a while, they are not convinced it would work.
 Even with a great PR campaign, there is still a reasonable risk that the panic will spread to the other banks, and they know none of them would be able to weather that storm.
-And they can’t let that happen–think of how disruptive to society it would be if everyone loses (the rest of) their savings!
+And, they reason with themselves, they can’t let that happen for the sake of society–think of how disruptive to society it would be if the banks go away!
 For the sake of the people, they tell each other, it is their duty to find a better option.

 So, they hatch an ingenious solution.
-The society’s original goldminer-turned-banker, the proprietor of Pepper Bank, has a thoughtful look on his face for a while and then says, “What if . . . hmmm.
+The society’s original goldminer-turned-banker, the proprietor of Peppercorn Bank, has a thoughtful look on his face for a while and then says, “What if . . . hmmm.
 Hear me out on this one because I just had an idea that sounds a little crazy but might work.
 You see, us other four banks still have gold coins in our vaults, right?
-What if we lend Indie Bank some of those gold coins–just for the short term–to help them avoid bankruptcy.
-We could make a big show of delivering cartloads of gold to Indie Bank.
-The people in line will see all that gold, and they’ll see the people at the front of the line walk away one by one with all the gold coins they requested, and eventually they’ll start to second guess their decision to wait in line when it seems that there are enough gold coins for everyone.
+What if we lend Independent Bank some of those gold coins–just for the short term–to help it avoid bankruptcy?
+We could make a big show of delivering cartloads of gold to Independent Bank.
+The people in line will see all that gold, and they’ll see the people at the front of the line walk away one by one with all the gold coins they requested, and eventually they’ll start to second guess their decision to waste all that time waiting in line when it seems that there are enough gold coins for everyone.
 Eventually, their panic will subside enough that the line will dissolve.
-We can then think of a clever marketing campaign to explain how what happened was pure unfounded public hysteria and reassure everyone that the banking system as a whole is rock solid.”
+We can then think of a clever marketing campaign to explain how what happened was pure unfounded public hysteria and insinuate that it was selfishness on the part of the individuals who were at the front of the line requesting all those gold coins, and in that way we can reassure everyone that the banking system as a whole is rock solid.”

 Eyebrows were raised, and then two concerns were also raised.

 The second concern raised was more difficult to overcome.
-Someone pointed out that if they bail Indie Bank out like this, it will create bad incentives for all banks.
-It would essentially be taking away the consequence for too-risky lending and too-low reserve ratios, so all the banks would then have an incentive to engage in risky behaviour just like Indie Bank had been doing, knowing that they can get away with high risk and high rewards and, if anything goes wrong, they’ll simply be bailed out.
-But there may not be enough reserves in other banks to bail them out if everyone is behaving in such a risky way like this.
+Someone pointed out that if they bail Independent Bank out like this, it will create bad incentives for all banks.
+It would essentially be taking away the consequence for too-risky lending and too-low reserve ratios, so all the banks would then have an incentive to engage in risky behaviour just like Independent Bank had been doing, knowing that they can get away with high risk and high rewards and, if anything goes wrong, they’ll simply be bailed out by the other banks.
+And, if that happens, there may not be enough reserves in the other banks to bail them out if everyone is behaving in such a risky way like this.

 So they decided that there should be a price associated with needing to be bailed out.
 They would charge a high daily interest rate on any specie lent from another bank.
 This solution would actually turn out to be a win win because it alleviates the bad incentives while generously compensating the lending banks at the same time.

 This solution was pretty tricky, right?
 The bankers just invented something new.
-If you’ve heard the term central bank before, you should be aware that I don’t like that term because it refers to multiple things; it’s not specific enough.
-So I will call this solution they came up with a reserve-sharing central bank.
-We will encounter the other kinds of central banks soon.
+If you’ve heard the term central bank before, you should be aware that I don’t like that term applied to this arrangement because it is misleading and confusing when real central banks are discussed (we’ll get there).
+So I will refer to this solution they came up with as a mutual specie reserve agreement, or a specie pool for short.

-Where is our fictitious society now?
-It still has fractional reserve banking, and now it also has a reserve-sharing central bank to help the banking system continue to milk the cash cow that is fractional reserve banking.
+Where is Avaria’s monetary system now?
+It still has fractional reserve banking, and now it also has a specie pool to help the banking system be a little more stable so the bankers can continue to milk the cash cow that is fractional reserve banking.

 The Theory of Money, Part 18